FRAUD RESOURCE CENTER

 En español | Spear-phishing is a highly targeted, particularly destructive form of phishing.
 Most phishing scammers cast a wide net, sending out generic mass emails in hopes of snaring a few victims.
 Spear-phishers research individual marks and craft personalized messages that appear to come from trusted sources, which helps them bypass traditional email security features like spam filters, according to a study by security company Barracuda.

-For example, you might get an email, text or social media message from a friend, a relative, a coworker or a company you do business with.
+You might get what looks like an email, text or social media message from a friend, a relative, a coworker or a company you do business with.
 It includes a request for personal information, a link to a company site or an attached document that requires immediate attention.
 Clicking the link or downloading the file infects your device with malware or spyware that steals your passwords, peruses your files or tracks your every keystroke.